NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/jupyterlab/index.md

 In the left-panel on JupyterLab you can e.g. access:

 1. File Browser: To open existing notebooks anywhere on your computer.
-2. Running Terminal and Kernels: To shutdown terminals and kernels.
+2. Running Terminals and Kernels: To shutdown terminals and kernels.
 3. Command Palette: To see a list of possible commands.
 4. Table of Contents: To see links to sections based on headings (#, ##, ###).